Tourism sector pleads for wage-subsidy extension

 Grynol said in a recent survey of tourism-industry operators, the vast majority pegged their ability to remain solvent in the coming months on government supports, given ongoing restrictions designed to slow the spread of COVID-19.

-"Our sectors are different, we cannot offer curbside pickup, e-commerce or pivot to manufacturing new products," Grynol said.
+"Our sectors are different, we cannot offer curbside pickup (or) e-commerce or pivot to manufacturing new products," Grynol said.

 "Festivals and events are part of our identity and we need employees to organize them now and in the coming months."
-The coalition was formed to put public pressure on the Liberal government to take action to extend the program, and is one of several groups who are amplifying their calls for the government to acknowledge the economy is a long way away from returning to normal.
-Many eyes are on next week's throne speech to see how the Liberal government intends to move forward, given the realities of an increased number of COVID-19 cases in Canada and the threat that could pose to economic recovery.
-On Thursday, the Canadian Federation of Independent Business issued their wish list for the throne speech as well.
-That organization estimates that one in seven businesses are at risk of permanent closures.
-They are calling for an expansion to an existing business loan program and an overhaul to rent assistance that would allow tenants to access the funds directly, rather than relying on landlord participation.
+When asked Thursday whether the federal government is considering further wage subsidy extensions, Economic Development Minister Melanie Joly's office was non-committal, saying one of the reasons the program was extended until year-end was to help the tourism industry.
+In a statement, her office also pointed to various regional funds, as well as $110 million in dedicated funding for the tourism sector, as measures being taken to help.
+"Our message to Canada’s tourism sector and those whose livelihoods depend on it is clear: we’ve been here for you with immediate measures, we’re here for you as our economy reopens and we’ll get through this together," spokesman Alexander Cohen said in an email.
+Many eyes are on next week's throne speech to see how the Liberal government intends to move forward with pandemic-related programs, given the increased number of COVID-19 cases in Canada and the threat that could pose to economic recovery.
+On Thursday, the Canadian Federation of Independent Business issued its wish-list for the throne speech as well.
+That organization estimates that one in seven businesses is at risk of permanent closure.
+It's are calling for an expansion to an existing business-loan program and an overhaul to rent assistance that would allow tenants to access the funds directly, rather than relying on landlord participation.
 This report by The Canadian Press was first published Sept.
 17, 2020.

 By Stephanie Levitz, The Canadian Press